knative/serving/docs/debugging/application-debugging-guide.md

 ## Check application logs

 Elafros provides default out-of-box logs for your application.
-You can go to the [Kibana UI](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana) to search for logs.
+After executing `kubectl proxy`, you can go to the
+[Kibana UI](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana)
+to search for logs.
+You need to do create an index when you open Kibana for the first time.
+See this [instruction](../telemetry.md) for details.

 ### Stdout/stderr logs